Traditional Medicines and OTC Products

 9. What are the requirements for the importation of either traditional medicines or OTC products?

-Please see Question 3.
+Please see Question 3 of Chapter 1.